jenkinsci/amazon-ecr-plugin/README.md

 Amazon ECR plugin implements a Docker Token producer to convert Amazon credentials to Jenkins’ API used by (mostly) all Docker-related plugins.

-Thank's to this producer, you can select your existing registered Amazon credentials for various Docker operations in Jenkins, for sample using the Docker Build and Publish plugin:
+Thanks to this producer, you can select your existing registered Amazon credentials for various Docker operations in Jenkins, for example using the Docker Build and Publish plugin:

 ![](.github/build-and-publish.png)